 account, the Salmasian doctrine made its way slowly and unsensationally, gaining nothing in development.
-On German soil the power of practical life was very clearly shown.
-It was to its pressure that the revolution in opinion was due, theory meanwhile halting clumsily behind the reform in public opinion and legislation.
-Half a century before the first German lawyer, in the person of Besold, had given his approval to it, the taking of interest, or at least the claim to a fixed interesse arranged in advance (which practically came to the same thing), was allowed in much of the German local law; and when in 1654 the German imperial legislation followed this example.2 few theorists sided with Besold and Salmasius. late as 1629 it was possible for one Adam Contzen to demand that lenders at interest should be punished by criminal law like thieves, and that all Jews should be hunted out of the country like venenatae bestiae.3 Not till the end of the seventeenth century does the conviction of the legitimacy of interest become firmly established in theory.
+On German soil pressure that the revolution in opinion was due, theory meanwhile halting clumsily behind the reform in public opinion and legislation.
+Half a century before the first German lawyer, in the person of Besold, had given his approval to it, the taking of interest, or at least the claim to a fixed interesse arranged in advance (which practically came to the same thing), was allowed in much of the German local law; 1 and when in 1654 the German imperial legislation followed this example,2 few theorists sided with Besold and Salmasius. late as 1629 it was possible for one Adam Contzen to demand that lenders at interest should be punished by criminal law like thieves, and that all Jews should be hunted out of the country like venenatae bestiae.3 Not till the end of the seventeenth century does the conviction of the legitimacy of interest become firmly established in theory.
 The secession of such prominent men as Pufendorf 4 and Leibnitz 5 to the new doctrine hastened its victory, and in the course of the eighteenth century it is at last gradually taken out of the region of controversy.